Multiple unit: Design

-Most MUs are powered either by traction motors, receiving their power through a third rail or overhead wire (EMU), or by a diesel engine driving a generator producing electricity to drive traction motors.
+Most MUs are powered either by traction motors, receiving their power through a third rail or overhead wire (EMU), or by a diesel engine (DMU) driving a generator producing electricity to drive traction motors.

 A MU has the same power and traction components as a locomotive, but instead of the components being concentrated in one car, they are spread throughout the cars that make up the unit.
 In many cases these cars can only propel themselves when they are part of the unit, so they are semi-permanently coupled.
 For example, in a DMU one car might carry the prime mover and traction motors, and another the engine for head-end power generation; an EMU might have one car carry the pantograph and transformer, and another car carry the traction motors.

 MU cars can be a motor or trailer car, it is not necessary for every one to be motorized.
 Trailer cars can contain supplementary equipment such as air compressors, batteries, etc.; they may also be fitted with a driving cab.

 In most cases, MU trains can only be driven/controlled from dedicated cab cars.
 However, in some MU trains, every car is equipped with a driving console, and other controls necessary to operate the train, therefore every car can be used as a cab car whether it is motorised or not, if on the end of the train.
 An example of this arrangement is the NJ Transit Arrows.

+Weight reduction

+An advantage of multiple unit trains is that they can be engineered to be lighter than locomotive-hauled trains with separate carriages, using lightweighting techniques to reduce energy use, track wear, and operating costs.
+The term "light-weight train" was first used in the 1930s, with early designs such as the 1934 M-10000 and Pioneer Zephyr in the United States, and Germany's 1932 Flying Hamburger.

+Modern light-weight multiple units typically use fewer bogies and distribute traction equipment across the train, improving efficiency and axle loading.
+However, they require particular design attention for bridge loading and crosswind safety, and often include noise and vibration mitigation systems.

+Examples from the 21st century include the lightweight Talgo sets used in Spain and exported to Germany and Denmark, India's modern Vande Bharat Express units, and the upcoming TELLi fleet for SNCF regional lines in France.